Michelle-Wanderi/End-to-End-Realtime-Data-Streaming-with-Azure/README.md

-This is the documentation of the workflow of this project The project focuses on getting real-time updates of weather conditions of different places.
+This is the documentation of the workflow.
+The project focuses on getting real-time updates of weather conditions of different places.

 ## Data Source